 Hoovering is not, as you might think, about housework but is a podcast devoted to eating.
 In each episode host, Jessica Fostekew interviews guests about their approach to food, including comedian Jen Brister, author Sophie Hagen and podcaster Taylor Glenn.
-Whether your own habits involve gobbling, guzzling, nibbling, scoffing, devouring or wolfing, this quietly brilliant podcast will remind you that you're not alone.
+Whether your habits involve gobbling, guzzling, nibbling, scoffing, devouring or wolfing, this quietly brilliant podcast will remind you that you're not alone.

 12. Nerdette Podcast

 Nerdette is a podcast devoted to nerding out.
 Hosts Tricia Bobeda and Greta Johnsen talk in detail to authors, artists, astronauts and others about the things they’re watching, reading, listening to and encountering in real life.
 They also do a related podcast specifically for Game of Thrones nerds https://www.wbez.org/shows/nerdette-recaps-game-of-thrones-with-peter-sagal/7c1519a3-db3c-429b-97bb-b36e03302dfc.
-Both offer a true guilty pleasure for the terminally nerdy.
+Both offer a pure guilty pleasure for the terminally nerdy.

 Woman’s Hour is a BBC radio institution that’s now available as a podcast worldwide.
 The daily magazine show covers all aspects of life, from the arts and culture to hard news.
 Attracting high profile guests and the kind of quality journalism the BBC is renowned for, whatever’s happening in the world, Woman’s Hour can always be relied upon to provide the female perspective in a thoughtful and non-stereotypical fashion.